 For the collision test of two objects or the self collision test of one object the BVHs are traversed top-down and pairs of tree nodes are recursively tested for overlap.
 If the overlapping nodes are leaves then the enclosed primitives are tested for intersection.
-If one node is a leaf while the other one is a internal node, the leaf node is tested against each of the children of the internal node.
+If one node is a leaf while the other one is an internal node, the leaf node is tested against each of the children of the internal node.
 If, however, both of the nodes are internal nodes, it is tried to minimize the probability of intersection as fast as possible.
 Therefore, [vdB97] tests the node with the smaller volume against the children of the node with the larger volume (Fig. 6).

-For two given objects with the BVHs A and B, most collision detection algorithms implement the following general algorithm scheme:
+For two given objects with the BVHs A and B, most col-

-traverse(A,B) if A and B do not overlap then
+lision detection algorithms implement the following general algorithm scheme:

 '''

+traverse(A,B)

+if A and B do not overlap then

 return

 end if

 if A and B are leaves then

-return intersection of primitives

-enclosed by A and B
+return intersection of primitives enclosed by A and B

 else

-for all children A[i] and B do
+for all children A[i] and B[j] do

-traverse(A[i],B)
+traverse(A[i],B[j])

 end for

 end if

 '''

-This algorithm quickly "zooms in" on pairs of nearby polygons.
+This algorithm quickly zooms in on pairs of nearby polygons.
+Note, that mixed cases where one node is a leaf and the other is an inner node are omitted.
 The characteristics of different hierarchical collision detection algorithms lie in the type of BV used, the overlap test for a pair of nodes, and the algorithm for construction of the BV trees.